 - 100% of patients who test positive for HIV are connected to medical care within 90 days

 Whitman-Walker Health has been partnering with the federal Ryan White HIV/AIDS grant program to serve patients living with HIV for more than 25 years.
 As part of that partnership, we routinely monitor and improve aspects of our HIV program.

 Here is a snapshot of how we are doing:

-Data Source: 2016 Ryan White Services Annual Report; 2016 Uniform Data System database; Whitman-Walker clinical data reporting system
+Data Source: Benchmark-2021 Ryan White Services Annual Report; 2022 Whitman-Walker clinical data reporting system

 We’re pleased to tell you Whitman-Walker Health received the NCQA – National Committee for Quality Assurance’s Patient-Centered Medical Home (PCMH) Recognition.
 This recognition shows Whitman-Walker uses evidence-based and patient-centered processes to serve patients.
 These practices focus on highly coordinated care and long‐term relationships.
 Whitman-Walker’s medical teams were recognized at the highest level of this recognition at both our Max Robinson Center and Whitman-Walker at 1525!